Fine Dining in Wroclaw

 Bib Gourmand Winners

-Chef Beata Śniechowska (MasterChef Polska winner, Michelin Service Award 2025) and Tomasz Czechowski run this intimate 20-seat dining room on Nożownicza.
-Baba's "Tribute to Polish Homes" philosophy turns comfort-food memories into refined, surprising plates — think grandmother's meatloaf reimagined with a spiced kick.
+Chef Beata Śniechowska (MasterChef Poland winner, Michelin Service Award 2025) runs this intimate 26-seat dining room on Nożownicza.
+BABA's "Tribute to Polish Homes" philosophy turns comfort-food memories into refined, surprising plates — the signature meatloaf with its subtle spiced kick is the dish that lingers.
 Nature-cycle menus, regional ingredients, and strong Polish wine selection.
 A word of caution: the wine list leans pricey, with glasses starting around 45 PLN.

 Wine & Bistro Dining